10 corporate social responsibility examples of CSR initiatives

 Too often, typical supply chain compliance programs fall short of ensuring that worksite-based improvements have meaningful impacts on worker livelihoods beyond the workplace.

-However, Levi Strauss is a company dedicated to change this by focusing on empowering workers financial, health, and family well-being.
+However, Levi Strauss is a company dedicated to changing this by focusing on empowering workers' financial, health, and family well-being.

 And that’s the premise of the Workers Well Being initiative launched by the company in 2011.

 As Chip Bergh, Levi’s CEO and President explained:

 Our intent for the Worker Well-being initiative is to continue to serve as a catalyst to transform the apparel industry by setting a new standard for valuing and investing in apparel workers’ lives.

 The company takes a unique approach to addressing its employees’ needs.
 Instead of forcing new initiatives on employees, Levi’s regularly surveys their workers to discover what they need to become more engaged, healthy, and productive.

 And based on the feedback, they partner with various NGOs and non-profit organizations to implement programs that deliver on the workers’ needs.

 And the result?
 See for yourself: